bmax121/KernelPatch/doc/en/build.md

 ## Build kptools

 kptools can run anywhere, just compile it.
+If you haven't compiled kpimg, you need to copy [/kernel/base/preset.h](/kernel/base/preset.h) to the `tool` directory.

 - Using Makefile